Probabilistic analysis of optimal multi-pivot QuickSort: Introduction

-To be definite , for $K \in \N$, a $K$-pivot QuickSort algorithm sorts a list by \begin{enumerate} \item picking $K$ elements as \emph{pivot elements} (according to some rule) and sorting these elements (by some elementary sorting algorithm) as $p_1< \dots< p_K$, then \item partitioning the list into $K+1$ sublists $S_0, \dots, S_K$, each containing only the elements below the smallest pivot element $p_1$, between two consecutive pivot elements or above the largest pivot element $p_K$, and finally \item proceeding recursively with the $K+1$ new lists. \end{enumerate} If the list has $K$ or fewer elements, it uses directly some elementary sorting algorithm.
-Note that the unspecified components above (how to choose and sort the pivot elements and how the lists of at most $K$ elements are sorted) do not enter our analysis; our results are valid for any reasonable choice.
-However, there is one important aspect that needs further attention, namely the second step dealing with the partitioning of a list.
-The order in which an element is compared to the different pivot elements determines how many comparisons are needed.
-We call these orders \emph{partition strategies}.
-For example, in the case of $K=2$ pivot elements, we might first compare an element with the smaller pivot, $p_1$.
-If the element is smaller than $p_1$, we can skip the comparison with the larger pivot. \emph{Optimal $K$-pivot QuickSort} always chooses the partition strategy that minimizes the expected number of key comparisons in the next step, based on how many elements it has already sorted into the sublists $S_0, \dots, S_K$.
-We will detail later, in Section \ref{sec:partition}, how exactly optimal $K$-pivot QuickSort determines the optimal partition strategy.
+For $K \in \N$, a $K$-pivot QuickSort algorithm sorts a list of more than $K$ elements by \begin{enumerate} \item picking $K$ elements as \emph{pivot elements} (according to some rule, for example picking the last $K$ elements) and sorting these elements (by some elementary sorting algorithm) as $p_1< \dots< p_K$, then \item partitioning the list into $K+1$ sublists $S_0$, \ldots, $S_K$, each containing only the elements below the smallest pivot element $p_1$, between two consecutive pivot elements or above the largest pivot element $p_K$, and finally \item proceeding recursively with the $K+1$ new lists. \end{enumerate} If the list has $K$ or fewer elements, it uses directly some elementary sorting algorithm.
+Note that the unspecified components above (how to choose and sort the pivot elements and how the lists of at most $K$ elements are sorted) do not enter our analysis in this paper; our results are valid for any reasonable choice.